-Importantly, the Staff also declared that it "contemplates that the uniform fiduciary standard would be an 'overlay' on top of the existing investment adviser and broker-dealer regimes and would supplement them, and not supplant them."
-Taken literally, this could mean that broker-dealers that are dual registrants would possibly have to struggle to manage their businesses and the conduct of their personnel under multiple different standards-possibly as many as eight to be exact-depending on the firm's role, the type of advice provided, and the nature of the client.
-(See chart.)
+Importantly, the Staff also declared that it "contemplates that the uniform fiduciary standard would be an 'overlay' on top of the existing investment adviser and broker-dealer regimes and would supplement them, and not supplant them."20 Taken literally, this could mean that broker-dealers that are dual registrants would possibly have to struggle to manage their businesses and the conduct of their personnel under four different standards-the standard for advisers (outside the uniform fiduciary standard), the standard for broker-dealers (outside the uniform fiduciary standard, and the standard for ERISA fiduciaries.

-Relationship Disclosure Document/ Broker-Dealer "Form BD Part 2"
+Relationship Disclosure Document/Broker-Dealer "Form BD Part 2."
 In the Study, the Staff recommends that the SEC facilitate the use of more clear and concise disclosures to retail customers that explain the client's relationship with the investment adviser or broker-dealer and any material conflicts of interest that may be present in such relationship.
-Specifically, the Staff recommends that the SEC "consider the disclosures that should be provided (a) in a general relationship guide akin to the new Form ADV Part 2A that advisers deliver at the time of entry into the client relationship, and (b) in more specific disclosures at the time of providing investment advice (e.g., about certain transactions that the SEC believes raise particular customer protection concerns)."23 It is unclear whether the discussion of broker-dealer disclosure about the terms of their relationships with retail investors should be read as an intention to supplant the recent efforts by FINRA to create a customer relationship document.
+Specifically, the Staff recommends that the SEC "consider the disclosures that should be provided (a) in a general relationship guide akin to the new Form ADV Part 2A that advisers deliver at the time of entry into the client relationship, and (b) in more specific disclosures at the time of providing investment advice (e.g., about certain transactions that the Commission believes raise particular customer protection concerns)."21 It is unclear whether the discussion of broker-dealer disclosure about the terms of their relationships with retail investors should be read as an intention to supplant the recent efforts by FINRA to create a customer relationship document.22